manosriram/nimbusdb/README.md

 ```

 #### Sync
 This does the merge process.
-This can be a expensive operation, so it is better to run this periodically and whenever the traffic is low.
+This can be an expensive operation, hence it is better to run this periodically and whenever the traffic is low.

 ```go
 err := d.Sync()